For A Long Time U.S. Presidents Wore Facial Hair. Then They Didn’t.

 Regardless of why the trend ended with the 28th President, something as trivial as a facial hair has controversy.

-But not to be.
+Not to be.
 Adams chops, which extended off his ears and sloped down to his chin was not considered a full beard.

 And since he did not have a hair under his nose, the sideburns only look didn’t count.